Food

 How To Change Your Dog’s Food

 It is not ideal to switch your dog’s food too quickly.
 The change should be a gradual process.
-Regardless of what food you are switching to, slowly mix the new food with the old, and gradually increase the amount of the new food until your dog is no longer eating any of the older varieties.
+Regardless of what food you are switching to, slowly mix the new food with the old, and gradually increase the amount of the new food until your dog is no longer eating any of the older food.
 It can take several days, even up to two weeks or more, to fully transition over.
 It is essential to take the process slowly, as switching too quickly can cause digestive upset, stomach pain, and even straining to poop or blood in a dog’s feces.

 Not Sure High Fiber Is Right For Your Pup?